Taliban violently disperse rare protest; 1 killed, 6 wounded

-KABUL, Afghanistan (AP) — The Taliban violently broke up a protest in eastern Afghanistan on Wednesday, killing at least one person as they quashed a rare public show of dissent.
-The militant group meanwhile met with former officials from the toppled Western-backed government.
+KABUL, Afghanistan — The Taliban violently broke up a protest in eastern Afghanistan on Wednesday, killing at least one person as they quashed a rare public show of dissent.
+The militant group, meanwhile,met with former officials from the toppled Western-backed government.

 The insurgents’ every action in their sudden sweep to power is being watched closely.
 They insist they have changed and won’t impose the same draconian restrictions they did when they last ruled Afghanistan, all but eliminating women’s rights, carrying out public executions and harboring al-Qaida in the years before the 9/11 attacks.